stepp1/protera-stability/README.md

 # Predicting Protein Stability with ML

 ## EDA Results
-* Alignment Scores: Same as Hamming Distance.
+* Alignment Scores: Same as Hamming Distance but more versatile.
+Unfinished.
-* Score per different metrics: length, uniqueness of aminoacids.
+* Score per different metric (length, uniqueness of aminoacids)

 ## Preprocessing Pipeline
 1. Create batched dataloader for a given dataset.
 The batches must have the following form: `[(label, sequence), ...]`.